Nothing Fails: Chart performance

 Following the commercial disappointment of "American Life" and "Hollywood"—the first two singles from American Life—Maverick sent a radio remix of "Nothing Fails" in hopes of attaining sales.
 The song was sent to Mainstream Top 40 radio on October 28, 2003.
 "Nothing Fails" did not chart in the United States; however, it was a commercial success on the dance charts.
 According to Fred Bronson, the single release of the remixes of the song debuted at number-one on the Hot Singles Sales and Hot Dance Single Sales chart, on the issue dated December 27, 2003, the same week it also moved up to the top-twenty of the Dance Club Songs chart.
 "Me Against the Music" by Britney Spears, on which Madonna was featured, and "Nobody Knows Me", both were also present in the top-twenty, making Madonna the only artist to have three songs within the top-twenty on the chart simultaneously.
 However, the single sold less than 10,000 units according to Nielsen SoundScan, marking one of the lowest totals at the time for a number-one song on the chart.
-At the year-end Hot Dance Singles Sales recap, "Nothing Fails" was at number two position, while "Me Against the Music" and "Love Profusion" was at numbers one and three respectively.
+At the year-end Hot Dance Singles Sales recap, "Nothing Fails" was at number two position, while "Me Against the Music" and "Love Profusion" were at numbers one and three respectively.
 Billboard reported that Madonna was the first artist in its chart history to have the top three Dance Sales song.

 In Australia, Warner Bros.
 Records released a maxi-CD single of "Nothing Fails".
-The release was considered an album by ARIA due to the number of different tracks; it failed to chart on the ARIA Albums Chart.
+The release was considered an album by ARIA due to the number of different tracks; it peaked at number 126 on the ARIA Albums Chart.
 However, it did appear on the ARIA Dance Albums Chart at number six.
 The song also reached the top ten in Canada.
 In Europe, "Nothing Fails" achieved moderate success on the charts.
 In Austria, "Nothing Fails" debuted at number 74, and one week later, peaked at number 51, going on to spend six weeks inside the chart.
 On January 3, 2004, "Nothing Fails" debuted at its peak of number 50 on the Belgian Flanders Singles Chart.
 However, it peaked at number three on the Ultratip chart of Wallonia.
 The song debuted at number 16 on the Danish Singles Chart, peaking at number 11 the next week.
 The song debuted at its peak of number 34 on the French Singles Chart on November 30, 2003.
 In its second week, the song began its decline, falling out of the chart at number 97, almost four months later.
 Estimated sales stand at 24,818 units in France.
 The song had commercial success in Italy, reaching the top ten on its singles chart, and also in Spain where it reached the top of the chart.
 On the German Singles Chart, the song peaked at number 36.